plxity/plxity/README.md

 # Hi there 👋

 I'm Apoorv.
-Currently wokring at Razorpay as a Frontend Engineer.
+Currently working at Ernest as a Senior Frontend Engineer.

-I have previously worked with Innovaccer, EventGraphia and Cupido as an intern.
+I have previously worked with Razorpay, Innovaccer, EventGraphia and Cupido as an intern.

 In my free time, I like to build projects -